 During the process of determining ability to pay, families are informed of their right to refuse any service, their right to have the Family Share cost assessed and their right to refuse consent for billing private insurance.
 Additionally, families are informed of the services provided at no cost to them.

 Family Share is one component of the First Steps system of payments.
 Family Share requires families who are determined to have an ability to pay a participation fee to help defray the cost of their early intervention services.
-Based on the family’s size, family income and using a sliding fee scale, First Steps payment amounts are calculated and compared to the annual federal poverty guideline.
-The amount of the fee is not related to the number or frequency of services received by the child.
+Based on family size, family income and a sliding fee scale, First Steps costs are calculated and compared to the annual federal poverty guideline.
+The fee assessed is not related to the number or frequency of services received by the child.
 During the child’s enrollment in First Steps, the family is obligated to pay the Family Share participation fee.
 This monthly participation fee begins the same month early intervention services start and continues until the month of the last session.

 Monthly invoices for Family Share participation fees are generated based upon the early intervention services billing data.

 Using the total number of identified members of the family and the verified earned income of the identified family members, the service coordinator calculates the applicable monthly payment fee using the current published First Steps Family Share sliding fee scale.
-The scale ranges from $0 to $400 per month.
-Families will pay the fee based on one child only, regardless of how many siblings are enrolled in First Steps.
+The scale ranges from no cost to $400 per month.
+Fees are based on one child only, regardless of how many siblings are enrolled in First Steps.